RanaivosonHerimanitra/Rangular/README.md

 ## Application structure:

-A modern javascript application is divided in components.
+A modern javascript application is divided into components.
 In the above example, we defined 02 components in 02 different urls (http://localhost:4200/default, http://localhost:4200/barchart).
 Each component holds its own logic.
 First component has 02 widgets (button and dropdown).
 They are used to control the data coming from api endpoint defined by `data`.